 Scalability & Repeatability (Depending your current size, in revenue)

+The sales VP should be focused on making top sales behaviors consistent and repeatable to drive predictable revenue.
 This should really be done early on in the growth of the organization, before you hit $2M in revenue.
 So if you are a small IT staffing firm then this is easily the #1 task for your VP of Sales.
 Again, depending on where you are on the growth curve.

 About Dan Fisher